bkesterbyld/maroon-potato/src/pages/index.md

       - title: Powerful
         content: >
-          Above's imperative programming approach and distributed data store handles complex use cases.
-You get enterprise-grade compute that also taps into complementary services such as Twilio® and ML tools
+          Above's imperative programming approach and distributed data store handle complex use cases.
+You get enterprise-grade computing that also taps into complementary services such as Twilio® and ML tools
         actions: []
         media_position: right